AhmedBabaAlweimine/SoftwareAssessmentTask/README.md

 This will automatically download the necessary Docker images and run the backend in a container.
 The backend will be accessible at http://localhost:8080 or the port you’ve specified in docker-compose.yaml. the documentation swagger is available at : swagger-ui/index.html#/
-3. Frontend
+2. Frontend
-After ensuring the backend is running, you can launch the frontend by running: bash
+After ensuring the backend is running, you can launch the frontend by running:

-Copy
+java -jar supportticketsystemswingclient.jar
+or

-java -jar supportticketsystemswingclient.jar  or enter supportticketsystemclientswing folder and execute: mvn spring-boot:run The frontend will communicate with the backend for data and display it within the Swing GUI.
+enter supportticketsystemclientswing folder and execute: mvn spring-boot:run

+The frontend will communicate with the backend for data and display it within the Swing GUI.